PAPERS, PRE-PRINTS, REVIEWS

 DNA vaccination involves stimulating an immune response with DNA encoding pathogenic genes or gene fragments, rather than

-diseases, including skin cancer and HIV.
-This review discusses how our basic knowledge of MHC class I and II antigen
+including skin cancer and HIV.
+This review discusses how our basic knowledge of MHC class I and II antigen presentation may explain

 Assembly and antigen-presenting function of MHC class I molecules in cells lacking the ER chaperone calreticulin.